Laptime Songs

 This song is also known as Rock-a-Bye and can work as a lullaby or as an action song.
 See Rock-a-Bye for more details on the actions.

-Filed Under: Lyrics, Nursery Rhymes Tagged With: actions, H, infants, toddlers, traditional song, weather
+Filed Under: Lyrics, Nursery Rhymes Tagged With: actions, infants, traditional song, weather

 The Man in the Wilderness